ANSSI-FR/Open-ISO7816-Stack/CONTRIBUTING.md

 A report in an HTML format is then available in the *tests/cov* directory.

-note : for the tests the specfified gcc and gcov versions are gcc-7 and gcov-7.
+note : for the tests the specified gcc and gcov versions are gcc-7 and gcov-7.
 Seems to be compatibility problems with gcc-9 and gcov-9.
 Still needs to be tested for gcc-8 and gcov-8.

 ### On-target debugging